 When you look at them, Frank Shuman’s dreams are very similar to those currently published in Scientific American nearly a century later.
-His vision of building 20 250 square miles of reflectors in the Sahara is uncannily close to the 16 000 square miles of solar concentrators in the USA proposed in “A Solar grand plan” by Zweibel et al in a recent issue of Scientific American.
+His vision of building 20 250 square miles of reflectors in the Sahara is uncannily close to the 16,000 square miles of solar concentrators in the USA proposed in “A Solar Grand Plan” by Zweibel et al in a recent issue of Scientific American.

 But there are some surprising similarities in the two visions.
 Shuman’s proposals and actual achievements, now largely forgotten, were also published in Scientific American.
 And the magazine, initially skeptical, soon realized that solar power was something real and practical.
-A short summary of who Frank Shuman was, what he achieved, and why the world turned its back on solar power after such a promising start had been made will help us to understand the next logical step in the solar saga, the building of SEGS.
+A short summary of who Frank Shuman was, what he achieved, and why the world turned its back on solar power after such a promising start had been made, will help us understand the next logical step in the solar saga, the building of SEGS.

 An immensely practical man

 The Boys-Shuman concentrator, the basis of the more efficient concentrator in today’s SEGS plants, came from the hard work of a humble and most likable man who never even completed high school.
-Indeed, when later offered an honorary masters degree by Cornell University for his pioneering work on solar energy, Frank Shuman declined it, saying that he could not accept such an honor because he never completed any educational degree.
+Indeed, when later offered an honorary masters degree by Cornell University for his pioneering work on solar energy, Frank Shuman declined it, saying that he couldn’t accept such an honor because he never completed any educational degree.